 With so many different versions of THC out there these days, a lot of people are wondering about THC alternatives.
 Are they legal and safe?
 What do they feel like, and why do people use them?
-Below we’re breaking down everything you need to know about THC alternatives like delta-8 THC, THC-O, and HHC.
+Below we’re breaking down everything you need to know about THC alternatives like delta-8 THC and HHC.

 So what are THC alternatives?